tytydraco/yessleep/out/When_their_God_asks_for_cruelty_my_town_delivers_it_with_a_smile_I_need_to_escape_this_place.md

 The night before the fire was thick with heat and moonless.

 I stood in the backyard, staring at the forest, trying to coerce my feet over the property line.
-The chirping of crickets drifted through the air.
+The chirping of crickets skipped along the air.
 Every day since my parents had died, I’d been venturing a little farther from the attic.
 I grit my teeth.
 Heart thundering, I channeled every ounce of myself into the ball of my right foot.
 No one was around to stop me; my parents were gone, torn to shreds by asphalt and metal.
 I could do it.

 I could just...leave.